zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 2. At this point Mod Organizer will become "Locked", while the Skyrim executable is running. **Under NO circumstances, should you ever click the "Unlock" button while you are playing the game!** This includes immediately when it appears.
 Mod Organizer needs to be in this state for the mod list to launch and work properly.
 If you do click Unlock, you will more than likely be faced with Infinite Loading Screens, or other issues.

-3. As Skyrim loads to the main menu, Community shaders will begin to compile shaders.
+3. As Skyrim loads to the main menu, Community Shaders will begin to compile shaders.
 This usually takes roughly ten minutes, and only needs to occur once. **Do NOT skip this!**

 4. Once shaders have finished compiling and you have loaded to the main menu, create a new game.
 Loading a save from outside this mod list will corrupt that save, or more than likely not load.
 If you are updating from an existing version of the mod list, read the changelog to ensure that the new version is save-safe!